Integrate with Flat File

 If you do not configure your system as a managed system then this step in the workflow will display but is not enabled.
 In this case you proceed directly to the Integration settings step of the workflow.Note:

-If your orchestrated system requires dynamic schema discovery, as with the and integrations, then only the notification email destination can be set (User, Usermanager) when creating the orchestrated system.
+If your orchestrated system requires dynamic schema discovery, as with the Generic REST and Database Application Tables integrations, then only the notification email destination can be set (User, Usermanager) when creating the orchestrated system.
 You cannot set the disable/delete rules for movers and leavers.
 To do this you need to create the orchestrated system, and then update the account settings as described in Configure Orchestrated System Account Settings.Integration settings

 On the Integration settings step of the workflow, enter the configuration details required to allow Oracle Access Governance to connect to the Flat File.